EasyEngine/docs/handbook/filesystem.md

 All EasyEngine sites are created at `/opt/easyengine/sites`.
 Everything related to a site like source code, database, Configuration and logs of individual site's NGINX, PHP, Postfix are stored in `/opt/easyengine/sites/example.com`.

-Checkout the documentation on [a site's filesystem structure](site-structure.md) to know more about it.
+Checkout the documentation on [a site's filesystem structure](site-structure.md) to know more about individual site's files.

 ## Services